Audit Process

 • Organize files so we minimize disruption of your office

-• Please make yourself available during the time of the audit and communicate any planned absences
+• Please make key personnel available during the time of the audit and communicate any planned absences

 • Provide work space for auditors, if requested